 Aspiration Award winners 2020

-The ‘Learner of the Year’ category in our Aspiration Awards honours learners who are developing themselves through vocational qualifications from NCFE or CACHE, making positive improvements to their lives.
-This year’s winner, Aisha Aslam, is a dedicated mother of five young children who has rediscovered her love of learning as an adult and between her other responsibilities, has found the time to complete a CACHE Level 2 Award in Support Work in Schools and Colleges, and a Certificate in Supporting Teaching and Learning to support her in her pursuit of a new career as a Teaching Assistant.
+This year’s well-deserved winner, Aisha, is a dedicated mother-of-five who has rediscovered her love of learning as an adult.
+Between her other responsibilities, Aisha completed a CACHE Level 2 Award in Support Work in Schools and Colleges, and a Certificate in Supporting Teaching and Learning, so she can pursue her new career as a Teaching Assistant.

-Our 'Teacher/Tutor of the Year' Aspiration Award recognises educators who have gone over and above to support their learners.
-This could be anything from supporting a learner facing difficult circumstances, to helping learners to overcome obstacles and surpass expectations, or delivering innovative and high quality teaching that helps learners to achieve their career goals.
+Dawn Waite is this year’s Teacher of the Year Aspiration Award winner.
+This award honours educators who go over and above to support their learners.
+These educators may support a learner facing difficult circumstances; help learners overcome obstacles and surpass expectations; or deliver innovative, high-quality teaching that helps learners to achieve their career goals.

-This year’s winner, Dawn Waite from Halesowen College, has done all of these things, and more, wowing our judges to scoop the Teacher of the Year title.
+This year’s winner, Dawn Waite from Halesowen College, has done all these things and more, wowing our judges to scoop the Teacher of the Year title.

 Stone Soup Academy

 Stone Soup Academy won our Centre of the Year Award 2020.
-Historically, our Centre of the Year category in our Aspiration Awards was historically only open to schools and colleges.
-This year however, we opened the competition up to training providers as well in order to capture the diverse range of phenomenal centres operating across the UK.
+Historically, our Centre of the Year category was only open to schools and colleges.
+However, this year we opened the competition up to independent training providers to capture the range of phenomenal centres operating across the UK.
 The aim of this award is to recognise centres that go above and beyond to deliver an exceptional teaching experience to learners.

-This year’s winner is the Stone Soup Academy in Nottingham, an Alternative Provision Free School Academy for learners aged 11-18, which wowed the judges with its innovative approach to learner engagement to help young people who have lost their way to turn their lives around.
+Stone Soup Academy in Nottingham, an Alternative Provision Free School Academy for learners aged 11-18, impressed judges with its innovative approach to learner engagement.
+This approach helped young learners who had lost their way to turn their lives around.